vonshirco/JavaScipt-Stopwatch/README.md

 # JavaScript-Stopwatch
-Design of a Simple Stop Watch using Plain JavaScript together with HTML and CSS
+Design of a Simple Stop Watch using Plain JavaScript together with HTML and CSS.